SexomQ/SmartTicketSystem-Monolith/README.md

 # Smart Ticket System - Monolithic Architecture

-A comprehensive ticket management system with AI-powered categorization using GPT4Free.
-This system automatically categorizes support tickets into appropriate departments without requiring API keys.
+A comprehensive ticket management system with AI-powered categorization using Anthropic's Claude API.
+This system automatically categorizes support tickets into appropriate departments using advanced AI.

 ## Table of Contents